 Without a doubt, Big Sur is one of my favorite places in California.
-I recommend it all of the time and if you want to see just a little of the beauty California has to offer, then you must drive the windy road that makes up Highway 1 through Big Sur.
-There are so many hidden spots along the road though, so it can be hard to figure out where you should stop.
-This post should help you with that by showing you all of my favorite spots along Big Sur, the post will continue to expand as I explore more.
-So check them out below and you can even browse by a map at the end of the post.
+I recommend it all of the time, and if you want to see just a little of the beauty California has to offer, then you must drive the windy road that makes up Highway 1 through Big Sur.
+There are so many hidden spots along the route though, so it can be hard to figure out where you should stop.
+This post should help you with that by showing you all of my favorite spots along Big Sur; the post will continue to expand as I explore more.
+So check them out below, and you can even browse by a map at the end of the post.

 Limekiln State Park

 With camping, a beach, a waterfall and old historic kilns, this is one of the best State Parks in Big Sur.
 It is ten dollars to enter, but you can spend a day or a weekend here and still find new things to explore.
 Just wandering through the lush forest is enough to take away any stresses you fell.

 Julia Pfeiffer Burns State Park